LMNL-Org/Unity-QuestCam/README.md

 - Once set up correctly, the camera will automatically save videos to the Quest gallery when you build your game with VR support.
 - If you encounter issues, contact us through our Discord.

+## Terms of Use
+- You must keep the QuestCam logo clearly visible on the camera somewhere if you choose to modify the camera model.
+- If you choose to sell QuestCam in your game for USD or in-game currency, you must acitvely be supporting our Patreon at $15/month or more (link below).

 ## Socials & Support

 Please consider donating to support the project on Patreon: https://patreon.com/QuestCam